eict-pucmm/quiz-up/README.md

 |   |   |   |   └── utils            # API's utils
 |   |   |   └── services/            # files for external services.
 E.g: sending mails
 |   |   |   └── index.js             # Initialize server and handle routes and services
-└───── .babelrc                      # Babel configuration file
+└───── babel.config,js               # Babel configuration file
-└───── .gitignore                    # files ignored by git └───── package.json                  # All dependencies and script to run the application └── README.md                        # README file
+└───── .dockerignore                 # files ignored by docker └───── Dockerfile                    # file that contains the commands needed to assemble an image └── .docker-compose.yml              # file defining services, networks and volumes for docker containers └── README.md                        # README file
 ```

 ---

+# Minimum setup needed to run the project

+## Docker

+You need to have `docker` and `docker-compose` installed to run this project.
+If you don't have it installed you can follow [this guide](https://docs.docker.com/install/) for `docker` and [this one](https://docs.docker.com/compose/install/) for `docker-compose`.

+- First clone this repository.
+- After that open your terminal of preference and navigate to the directory you cloned this project.
+- Add the neccessary environment variables for the server in its own `.env` file
+- type the command `docker-compose up`

 ## Scripts used on the project